rumbok/kaggle_google_text_norm/README.md

 Look to pipeline.py to see main transform chain for text.
 Solution uses Bi-directional LSTM with Attention (Keras/Tensorflow), XGBoost, a lot of dictionaries and other tricks.

-My position on the private leaderboard is only 29, but last solution would give a little more.
+My position on the private leaderboard is only 29th, but this last solution would give a little more.